"ISO certified company", What does it mean?

 This distinction is more than just a technicality.
 It has practical implications:

-1. Scope of Certification: When a company is “ISO certified”, it’s important to understand what its management system certification covers.
+- Scope of certification: When a company is “ISO certified”, it’s important to understand what its management system certification covers.
 It’s possible for the certification to refer to only a part of the company or to only some of its activities.

-2. Auditing and Compliance: Obtaining and maintain an ISO certification involves regular audits conducted by impartial and competent auditors.
+- Auditing and compliance: Obtaining and maintain an ISO certification involves regular audits conducted by impartial and competent auditors.
 Certification without audits and self-certification are fakes and their sole purpose is to deceive clients and other stakeholders.

 While the distinction between certifying a company versus its management system might seem like a technical detail, it’s a detail that carries significant weight.
 For professionals tasked with implementing and maintaining these systems, grasping this concept is foundational to effective management.